Kate Moss Shows Serious Skin In A Strapless Bikini At The Beach

 “I think I was just really young and thin.
 My daughter’s tiny and my mum used to said to me, ‘I was as skinny as you at your age’.
 And I was like, ‘Yeah right, mother’.
 That’s what my daughter says to me now,” she said in an interview series with SHOWstudio, per Express.

-Kate then added of her past insecurities, “It was funny but at the same time I was really embarrassed about my body – I was very self conscious.”
+Kate then added of her past insecurities, “It was funny but at the same time I was really embarrassed about my body – I was very self-conscious.”